Ineos: Establishment of a biorefinery

 Ineos Bio broke ground on the Vero Beach demonstration plant in February 2011.
 The facility used a gasification fermentation process to convert cellulosic waste materials, such as yard and vegetative waste, into ethanol.
 In addition to having the capacity to produce 8 million gallons of ethanol, the plant could also produce up to 6 MW of electricity.
 Texas-based Frankens Energy purchased the former Ineos Bio Indian River Biorefinery in Vero Beach, Florida in 2018.

-Closure of a plant over union demands
+Plant closure threat over union demands

-On 23 October 2013 Ineos announced the closure of its petrochemical plant in Grangemouth, Scotland, following a dispute with the Unite trade union over pensions and an attempt to impose a wage freeze and new contract on the workforce.
-However, by 25 October 2013 the union had capitulated to the closure threats and agreed to all Ineos's demands meaning the plant would stay open and strike-free for three years.
-In September 2016 the company completed a new headquarters building at Grangemouth as part of a "site rejuvenation plan".
+On 23 October 2013, Ineos announced the intent to close down its petrochemical plant in Grangemouth, Scotland, following Unite's1 rejection of a "survival plan" requiring employees to accept worse employment terms, particularly on pensions.
+Unite commenced industrial action, but, by 25 October 2013, following the threat of closure, the union capitulated and agreed to all Ineos' demands.
+The plant was agreed to stay open and strike-free for three years.

+In September 2016, the company completed a new headquarters building at Grangemouth as part of a "site rejuvenation plan".